matter-labs/zksync-docs/content/00.zksync-network/45.zksync-connect/05.guides/_partials/_foundry-asset-transfers.md

 1. Copy the bundle sender below into `script/InteropAssetTransferSendBundle.s.sol`.

-    It registers the token as an interoperable asset, and sends an interop bundle transfering the token from chain `6565` to chain `6566`.
+    It registers the token as an interoperable asset, and sends an interop bundle transferring the token from chain `6565` to chain `6566`.

     ::drop-panel